egovova11/dotnet-lambda-demo/README.md

 6. "Docker command failed with exit code 0"

 See https://github.com/microsoft/DockerTools/issues/213
-- check you have buildkit in docker enabled
+- check you have buildkit in docker enabled (disable it!)
 - update VS to 16.4
 - Microsoft.VisualStudio.Azure.Containers.Tools.Targets to 1.9.7+